kusiLaw/web-dev-course/README.md

 # web-dev-course
 This is a web development demo website project and it is my first capstone project.
 The project has different sections which include the header, main courses offered, contact us form, and lecturers.
-Built with Javascript

 The header section of the page is divided into two. the first section has social media icon and signup which connects users. the second contains links and the company logo.
 Next, is a welcome section with small text

 The activities and lecturer section also displays the list of daily activities and course lecturers with their bio information respectively.
 The about and the partner also display the partner logo and website log.
-It very responsive on desktop and mobile versions
+It very responsive on desktop and mobile versions.
+Built with Javascript

 ### Built With
 - Html<br />